Child Disability Payment decision making guide

 - Situations where both:

-o the evidence is not provided within the time allowed by the First-tier Tribunal
+o the evidence is not provided within the time allowed by the First-tier Tribunal and no reasonable excuse is provided for missing the deadline

-- Situations where the First-tier Tribunal considers it would be unfair to admit the evidence
+- Situations where the First-tier Tribunal considers it would be unfair to admit the evidence.

 The First-tier Tribunal cannot consider evidence provided after it has made a decision about the appeal.